 "Pride of the Foothills" Slogan

-The slogan was coined by Flora Jones Seaman Webb in the early 1900s for the Glendora Gleaner.
-This photo of an electric street sign was taken around 1925.
-Flora’s father, John Atlas Jones, was publisher of the Gleaner, and 1st president of the Chamber of Commerce (1917).
+Coined by Flora Jones Seaman Webb in early 1900s for the Glendora Gleaner.
+(Photo of electric street sign taken c.1925) Flora’s father, John Atlas Jones, was publisher of the Gleaner, and 1st president of the Chamber of Commerce (1917).
 Her mother was president of the Glendora Woman’s Club (1912).
 Source: Glendoran magazine, Jan/Feb 2007.

 Pride of the Foothills Slogan